The Goodies: 2005 Australian reunion shows

 The trio reunited in Australia for The Goodies (Still A) Live on Stage as part of Sydney's Big Laugh Comedy Festival in March 2005.
 The show toured the country, visiting Melbourne, Brisbane and Canberra and selling out most of the 13 performances.

 A further Australian tour by the Goodies, sans Bill, took place during November and December 2005.

 "Return of the Goodies" (2005)

 On 30 December, BBC2 broadcast a feature-length special, featuring some new material by Brooke-Taylor, Garden and Oddie, linking clips from the original television series and interview footage.

 2006 and 2007 UK reunion shows

 Tim Brooke-Taylor and Graeme Garden took their Goodies Live show to the 2006 Edinburgh Fringe festival.
-The show was similar to the second leg of the Goodies Australian tour, with Bill Oddie participating via video (due to his many filming commitments).
-The show was also performed at the Paramount Comedy Festival in Brighton in October 2006.
+The show was similar to the second leg of the Goodies Australian tour, with Bill Oddie participating via video, due to his many filming commitments.
+The show was performed at the Paramount Comedy Festival in Brighton in October 2006.

 Brooke-Taylor and Garden performed the show at 22 further UK venues in 2007.